alfy91/alfy91.github.io/_pages/about.md

 I am a Computer Science PhD student at the University of Salerno (Italy).
 I am a member of the Computer Languages and User-Experience Lab, where I conduct research on Machine Learning approaches applied to compilers, Multidimensional Languages, and Human-Computer Interaction.

 Additionally, I work for the Italian Ministry of Education as a computer science teacher for high school students.
-In addition, my background includes Full-Stack Development experience spanning from 2013 to 2022.
+Moreover, my background includes Full-Stack Development experience spanning from 2013 to 2022.
 \

 Recent Publications